github/developer.github.com/content/changes/2014-09-15-finalizing-the-organization-and-team-membership-apis.md

 ### Reminder: Breaking change to legacy endpoint

 The [breaking change to the "Add team member" endpoint][add-team-member] will also go into effect for all requests on **September 22, 2014**.
 At that time, if you use the [add team member][add-team-member] endpoint to add a user to a team and that user isn't already on another team in your organization, the request will fail.
-To avoid this, please start using the [add team membership][add-team-membership] endpoint.
+To avoid this, be sure to use the [add team membership][add-team-membership] endpoint.

 If you have any questions or feedback, please [get in touch with us][contact]!